Reunion Gift Basket And Prize Ideas – Tricky Tray Baskets and Class Reunion Raffle Basket Ideas For Adults and Fundraising.

 Below are some profitable class reunion raffle ideas that are easy enough to organize yet make good money for your committee, booster club, etc.

-Tip: We also have a BIG church supper and do these same raffles to raise money to THROW our class reunion.
+Tip: We also have a BIG church supper and do these same raffles to raise money to THROW our class reunion and to make these raffle basket prizes.

 Gift baskets are one of my favorite topics, so let’s jump in and talk about your class reunion plans and how raffle baskets will fit right in.